 Let your little ones practice the art of medicine as they help Cavity Sam feel better.
 The game is fully cooperative and challenging at the same time as players work together in the entire game.

-Requiring great hand-coordination skills, your little one’s aim is to prevent touching the sides of the operation while still aiming for the goal of alleviating ailments of Cavity Sam.
-The board is simplistic, yet intriguing for preschoolers.
+The game requires great hand-coordination skills, as your little one’s aim is to prevent touching the sides of each cavity while alleviating Cavity Sam’s ailments.
+The board is simplistic yet intriguing for preschoolers.

 Product Specs